Debt Division in Oregon Divorce Mediation

 Unsecured debt often includes credit cards, personal loans, medical bills, and other obligations that are not tied to a specific asset.
 These debts can look easier to divide because they do not involve title, possession, or refinance in the same way secured debt does.
 In practice, however, they can still create serious problems after divorce if they are handled loosely or assigned without enough clarity.

 Balances may have grown during separation.
 Statements may not fully explain which charges were marital, post-separation, disputed, or unusual.
 One spouse may have far greater ability than the other to absorb ongoing payments.
 Unsecured debt can also become a recurring source of conflict if payment timing, reimbursement terms, account closure, or responsibility for specific charges is not stated clearly enough.
-Your current page already points to those risks, and they should remain part of the revised structure.

 Tax Debt